 The main scope of Objective 1 is the development of patterns for orchestration of smart objects and IoT platform enablers in IoT applications with guaranteed Security, Privacy, Dependability and Interoperability (SPDI) properties.
 A more detailed description of this objective defines that the achievement of this objective will be based on developing patterns (WP4) defining generic ways for integrating and orchestrating different types of smart objects and components that can guarantee specific SPDI properties, henceforth referred to as SPDI patterns.
 This guarantee will be based on test evidence and/or formal verification, as appropriate for the type of properties and the smart objects/components orchestrated by the pattern.
 SPDI patterns should cover both vertical composition of smart objects at different layers in the implementation stack of IoT applications - including sensors/actuators, network, infrastructure, IoT platform and IoT application components - and horizontal composition of smart objects that appear at any of these layers, as necessary.
 SPDI patterns cover the different and heterogeneous orchestration models required for such applications, including message-driven, event-driven and data-driven models.
 The development of SPDI patterns will also require the definition of a pattern language (WP4) supporting the specification of all facets of patterns.
-It should also enable the automated application of patterns to realize key capabilities offered by the SEMIoTICS framework, including orchestration, verification and adaptation of smart object compositions at runtime.
+It should also enable the automated application of patterns to realize key capabilities offered by the SEMIoTICS framework, including orchestration format object compositions at runtime.

 KPI-ID KPI-1.1 Goal 36 Name Number of SPDI Patterns Leader STS/FORTH Scope Project Description Delivery of verified patterns supporting the composition of IoT applications and smart objects in ways that preserve the basic security properties of Confidentiality, Integrity and Availability, as well as Privacy, Dependability and Interoperability properties for all three usage scenarios.
-Overall, we will develop 36 patterns covering the six core property types (i.e., Confidentiality (s), Integrity (s) and Availability (d) and Interoperability (I)) for three data states (i.e., data-in-transit, data-at-rest and data-in-processing) and two cases of IoT platform connectivity (i.e., within and across IoT platforms).
+Overall, we will develop 36 patterns covering the six core property types (i.e., Confidentiality (s), Integrity (s) and Availability (s), Privacy (p), Dependability (d) and Interoperability (I)) for three data states (i.e., data-in-transit, data-at-rest and data-in-processing) and two cases of IoT platform connectivity (i.e., within and across IoT platforms).
 Mapping to measurement points The first set of SPDI patterns are presented in D4.1.
 The final set of developed SPDI patterns will be documented in deliverable D4.8 - "SEMIoTICS SPDI Patterns (final)", which is due in M28 of the project.
 This deliverable will provide the final version of the language for specifying SPDI patterns (related to KPI-1.2 below) and all the SPDI patterns developed in SEMIoTICS.
 These should cover all properties, data states, and use cases of platform connectivity, as defined above.
-Methodology (final) number of develope I in a document format, the d patterns will be carried out DI Patterns (final)".
-Baseline N/A (there are no such patt ern rules defined prior to th ne start of the project)
+Methodology Since the developed SPDI patterns will be specified in a document format, the verification of the delivered (final) number of developed patterns will be carried out through review of deliverable D4.8 - "SEMIOTICS SPDI Patterns (final)".
+Baseline N/A (there are no such patte ern rules defined prior to the e start of the project)

-3.1.1 DELIVERY OF SPDI PATTERNS
+3.1.1.
+DELIVERY OF SPDI PATTERNS

-3.1.2 PATTERN LANGUAGE
+3.1.2.
+PATTERN LANGUAGE